junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Blood drips slowly from her wounded wrist, the one that didn't escape the Angel's grip.
 It's swelling fast.
 The joint twisted.

 The Doctor stops dead, staring at her hand, then her face.
 The shock and pain crawl back onto his face.
-The color is draining from his face as that hopeful look leaving his eyes.
-Huge pain and sorrow rushes in like a wave diving onto the beach, washing out the little sand castles.
+The color is draining from his face as that hopeful look leaves his eyes.
+Huge pain and sorrow rush in like a wave diving onto the beach, washing out the little sand castles.

 Cas swallows as he watches.
 He can feel it.
 Just from watching those humans and that Gallifreian, he's feeling so much.
-The emotions are overwhelming, and he can't make out name for most of them.
+The emotions are overwhelming, and he can't make out names for most of them.
 He wonders if that's how human emotions are; he wonders if that's how Dean feels things.

-"Okay, so when all these numbers go to zero, that's when we got a lock, okay?
+"Okay, so when all these numbers go to zero, that's when we get a lock, okay?
 It's how we find Rory."
 The Doctor is taking off the wrist strap and her device from River, handing them to Amy, explaining the diagrams and numbers on the screen.

-Amy fumbles the devices, taking them over.
+Amy fumbles with the devices, taking them over.
 "Got it."

 River sits down on the stairs, trying not to cradle her bad wrist, not to meet the Doctor in the eyes as he walks to her.
 Her arm lies limply on her lap.
 Her face is frosty, decidedly stiffen -- not like being caught out, and especially doesn't like being vulnerable.

 "Why do you lie to me?"
 The Doctor gentles his voice, sitting down next to her.

-"When one is in love with an ageless god who insists on the face of a twelve year old, one does one's best to hide the damage."
-River says, without looking at him.
+"When one is in love with an ageless god who insists on the face of a twelve-year-old, one does one's best to hide the damage," River says, without looking at him.

 Cas blinks, looking away.
 He shouldn't be here, witnessing them, overhearing them.
 He understands personal space and intrusion now, thanks to Dean.
 But he also can't move away.

-The words coming out of River surprises him.
-Up until now, they've been too busy saving the world, saving people, saving Dean, he never really have time to think about much, let alone talking with Dean about... anything that involves feelings.
+The words coming out of River surprise him.
+Up until now, they've been too busy saving the world, saving people, saving Dean; he never really has time to think about much, let alone talking with Dean about... anything that involves feelings.
 Dean doesn't like talking about feelings, and he understands.

-But now that River's words start touching the edge of the topic, the constant question hovering in Cas's mind crawls back up, itching in his head -- the most mysterious and delicate concept in human emotion that he never really understand, the concept of love.
+But now that River's words start touching the edge of the topic, the constant question hovering in Cas's mind crawls back up, itching in his head -- the most mysterious and delicate concept in human emotion that he never really understands, the concept of love.

-*When one is in love with an ageless god who insists on the face of a twelve year old, one does one's best to hide the damage.*
+*When one is in love with an ageless god who insists on the face of a twelve-year-old, one does one's best to hide the damage.*

 He's not ageless, and he's certainly not a god -- not now, at least.
 But it might not seem too different to a mortal from existing for eternity and existing for millions of years.
 And his angelic powers have certainly been mistaken as god, even Dean had once asked, after he was mysteriously resurrected in the Cemetery after Sam jumped into the Cage -- he looked at him from his kneeling position, he looked up with tears in his eyes, and Dean asked, "Cas, are you God?"

 That is before he left him for an entire year, and lied in his face for another.

 Cas grimaces at the memory.
-Is that why Dean always hide the damage, the pain, and the suffering?
+Is that why Dean always hides the damage, the pain, and the suffering?
 Keeping them only to himself?
 He was strong, Cas knows that, but not strong enough to carry everything -- the whole world -- on his shoulder.
 Yet, back then, the angels asked that of him, *he* asked that of him, when they were stopping the Apocalypse.
 He has hurt him so many times, so badly, since the moment they met, Cas realizes.
 No wonder Dean would not turn to him when he needs help, when he's in trouble, when he needs someone, anyone, because he was never there for him.
-He remembers all the time when Sam was hurt, or Bobby, or himself at the fringe of death, all Dean would say is "I'm fine" and drinking himself to almost alcohol intoxication.
+He remembers all the time when Sam was hurt, or Bobby, or himself at the brink of death, all Dean would say is "I'm fine" and drink himself to almost alcohol intoxication.

-Cas stares at the beautifully lit and decorated interior of the mansion, and all he can see is the shabby motel rooms Dean stayed in, alone in the dark, empty bottles sitting at the bedside stand.
+Cas stares at the beautifully lit and decorated interior of the mansion, and all he can see are the shabby motel rooms Dean stayed in, alone in the dark, empty bottles sitting on the bedside stand.
 He watches him enough times when he's in the sleep like that, and he doesn't realize how much it pains him until now.

-"It must hurt," the Doctor says quietly, taking her wounded wrist in his hands, handling extremely gently and carefully.
+"It must hurt," the Doctor says quietly, taking her wounded wrist in his hands, handling it extremely gently and carefully.

 River looks away.
 "Yes," she says.
 "The wrist is pretty bad too."